xoidlabs/xoid/docs/recipes-react/dynamic-functions-with-fixed-references.md

 // an effect to update ref's current value when the `props.number` is changed useEffect(() => (numberRef.current = props.number), [props.number])

-// This time useEffect is with an empty dependency array, and it references the ref. useEffect(() => {
+// This time the `useEffect` hook has an empty dependency array, and it references the ref. useEffect(() => {
   const callback = () => console.log(numberRef.current)
   window.addEventListener('click', callback)